-We anticipate an increase in self-guided trips as opposed to guided group trips as pilgrims will feel safer walking in small numbers with their family or close friends rather than a large group of 20 people.
+We have seen an increase in self-guided trips as opposed to guided group trips as pilgrims feel safer walking in small numbers with family members or close friends rather than a large group of 20 people travelling from different parts of the world.
 People are also keen to reconnect and embark on reunion breaks with relatives where they can finally spend quality time together instead of talking through computer screens.

 We expect a shift in demand towards private room accommodation with ensuite bathrooms (Hotels, rural houses and pensiones) over albergues which provide bunkbeds in dorms and shared bathroom facilities.
 All accommodation providers in Spain have introduced changes to reduce the spread of Covid19 as per the Spanish Government guidelines.